Last updated: 21 March 2016

 - ensure that the proposed site meets the conditions of the MultiProof (such as wind or climate zone limitations)

 - ensure any other approval conditions are met

-- issue the building consent within 10 working days (provided all the above requirements have been met)
+- grant or refuse the building consent within 10 working days

 - advise the applicant, in the building consent, of inspection requirements and any documentation that must be supplied before the code compliance certificate will be issued, such as an energy work certificate and Memoranda (Records of Building Work) from the trade LBPs involved in the construction of RBW.